Effective 1 October 2014, this policy has been revised. For individual changes, see the redlined version.

 (2) accompany the student to the hospital if the student wishes

-(3) contact the University's Sexual Misconduct Response Coordinator if the student wishes to make a complaint under University processes or utilize the resources of that office, including making a request for accommodations or other support
+(3) contact the University's Office of the Sexual Misconduct Response Coordinator if the student wishes to make a complaint under University processes or utilize the resources of that office, including making a request for accommodations or other support

-(4) talk with the student privately and treat the student with respect, sensitivity, and dignity.
+(4) talk with the student privately and will treat the student with respect, sensitivity, and dignity.